JohnsonSaka123/JohnsonSaka123/README.md

 # 💫 About Me:
 My name is Saka Johnson .
-A computer science student at University of Ghana.I'm currently learning web development at frontend masters
+A computer science student at University of Ghana.I'm currently learning web development at frontend masters.

 ## 🌐 Socials: